 A smart cream-fronted Mayfair townhouse is home to Sketch and its three Michelin star Lecture Room and Library.

-Diners are welcomed to what the Michelin Guide refers to as the ‘house of fun’.
+Diners are welcomed to what the Michelin Guide refers to as the ‘house of fun’ – and I can see why!
 Take a seat and enjoy the pure theatricality of this magnificent dining experience.

 The interior will delight those whose tastes lean towards the colourful and extravagant, and each guest is seated in a cosy armchair rather than a dining chair.